Optimized Memory Tagging on AmpereOne Processors: MTE Considerations For datacenter SoCs

 \subsection{Multi-Tenancy}

 Data shared by Microsoft indicates that more than 90\% of VM profiles supported in Azure datacenters are single vCPU, i.e., a single core is available to software running in the VM \cite{Azure_ResourceCentral_SOSP17}.
-In platforms with a high core count SoC such as the AmpereOne$^\circledR$ SOC with up to 192 cores, a very large number of VMs, each with different users/tenants, can be co-located and executing at the same time on the same platform.
-This multi-tenancy createsh unique security challenges.
+In platforms with a high core count SoC such as the AmpereOne$^\circledR$ SoC with up to 192 cores, a very large number of VMs, each with different users/tenants, can be co-located and executing at the same time on the same platform.
+This multi-tenancy creates unique security challenges.
 The potential uniqueness of the software image in each VM creates a large surface area for memory-safety escapes.
-Furthermore, there is a high risk that an exploit in one VM can expose other tenants on the same platform if the hypervisor and/or service operating system are exposed.
+Furthermore, there is a risk that an exploit in one VM can expose other tenants on the same platform if the hypervisor and/or service operating system are exposed.
 Hence, both detection and immediate prevention of attacks are necessary in production deployments.
 This implies that the SYNC mode for MTE must be used and the SoC should implement SYNC support in a performant fashion.
+Production cloud environments already provide strong isolation across VMs, and between VMs and the hypervisor, using a range of primitives including ISA based memory management and virtualization capabilities; so using memory tagging provides an additonal detection and mitigation capability for IOMMU containment for DMA traffic and Confidential Computing technologies such as SEV-SNP \cite{AMD_SEV_SNP}, TDX \cite{Intel_TDX} and ARM CCA \cite{ARM_CCA}.
+Also, there is recent growing interest in the use of memory tagging for isolation of un-trusted code from the rest of the system \cite{SFITAG_2023}.